obsidian-canzi/Enhanced-Editing-legacy-version/README.md

-More Gif tutorials and video demo are coming soon…
+More Gif demos and video tutorials are coming in the future…
 ## Features

 -  Alt+Z